YashTote/Email-Campaign/README.md

  pip install -r requirements.txt
  ```
 **To configure the server side Email Host:**
- 1. we need to do the following changes to the code.
+ 1. We need to do the following changes in the code.
 We need a gmail account and  `app password` credentials.
 Please see the below video to see how to get one (**The person in this video chooses the Windows Computer as Password, But we need `Others (Custom name)` Password**) .
 [Link to the youtube video](https://www.youtube.com/watch?v=rpmfDHCyPbo).
  2. Now `cd emailCampaign/emailCampaign/` and open settings.py.
 Scroll to the bottom and set the `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` to your custom credentials.

     ![edit host credentials](https://github.com/YashTote/Email-Campaign/blob/main/static/image/Screenshot%20from%202023-09-08%2022-05-20.png)